-Gaz Oakley is a 27 year old chef, author & youtuber originally from Cardiff, Wales UK.
+Gaz Oakley is a classically trained chef, author & YouTuber originally from Cardiff, Wales.

-After learning to cook a very young age with his dad, Doug.
+After learning cooking basics at a very young age with his dad, Doug.
 Cooking as well as sports became his early passions.
-He played rugby, football, did athletics & swam to a very high standard throughout school.
+He played rugby, football, did athletics & swam to a very high standard throughout his school years.

-I struggled in school, particularly with maths & English.
+I didn’t enjoy school, particularly subjects like maths & English.
 I was much better suited in classes like art & P.E where I could be creative.
 When I could choose a specialist subject at GCSE I decided to take cooking.

 He recalls thriving in the kitchens, learning so much from the chefs around him & working lots of hours.

-“Leaving school at 16 was tough, but I was so determined, I remember getting a scooter and travelling back and forth to the restaurant ever day.
+“Leaving school at 16 was tough, but I was so determined, I remember getting a scooter and traveling back and forth to the restaurant every day.
 I worked long hours, my friends who I didn’t see much any more were shocked.

 I was like a sponge, soaking up as much knowledge as I could from all the chefs around me.
 It was a great place to learn.
 After a year or so working at the hotel, I was often left to run the restaurant myself – it was an amazing feeling”

-Gaz worked out for a couple years whilst eating this colossal diet & put on a lot of weight.
-However he didn’t feel to good.
+Gaz worked out for a couple of years whilst eating this colossal diet & put on a lot of weight.
+However, he didn’t feel too good.
 He put it down to the high amounts of animal protein he was eating & starting looking into veganism.

 “I had this annoying stomach pain & it was occurring at a time when I noticed more & more information about veganism popping up on my social media feeds.
 I saw a few things that really planted a seed in my head.